elliotchung/intraday_stock_database/README.md

 # intraday_stock_database
-Utilizing Tradier's API, postgresDB and python to build a intraday stock database
+Utilizing Tradier's API, postgresDB and python to build an intraday stock database

 Credits to [parttimelarry](https://www.youtube.com/@parttimelarry) for all the tutorials he puts out.